Risk Parity Strategy Without Bonds – How It Can Be Done

 Real estate

-Real estate is another asset class that can offer high returns and low volatility.
+Real estate is another asset class that can offer quality returns.

 There are different types of real estate investments, including: